bjlkeng/bjlkeng.github.io/source/posts/model-explanability-with-shapley-additive-explanations-shap.rst

    </center>

-One of the big criticisms of modern machine learning is that it's essentially blackbox -- data in, prediction out, that's it.
+One of the big criticisms of modern machine learning is that it's essentially a blackbox -- data in, prediction out, that's it.
 And in some sense, how could it be any other way?
-When you have highly non-linear with high degrees of interactions, how can you possibly hope to have a simple understanding of what the model is doing?
+When you have a highly non-linear model with high degrees of interactions, how can you possibly hope to have a simple understanding of what the model is doing?
 Well, turns out there is an interesting (and practical) line of research along these lines.

 This post will dive into the ideas of a popular technique published in the last few years call *SHapely Additive exPlanations* (or SHAP).
 It builds upon